SathyaBhat/sathyasays.com/content/posts/2012-09-17-animated-gifs-the-hard-way-using-them-for-realtime-text-communication.md

 via [Animated GIFs the Hard Way][1].

-If you think that&#8217;s crazy, check [gifsockets][2]
+If you think that's crazy, check [gifsockets][2]

 > This library demoes how to achieve realtime text communication using GIF images as transport.
 The idea is pretty simple.
 >
 > We use Animated Gif images to stream data in real time to the browser.
-Since a gif image doesn&#8217;t specify how many frames it has, once the browser opens it, it will keep waiting for new frames&#8230;
+Since a gif image doesn't specify how many frames it has, once the browser opens it, it will keep waiting for new frames&#8230;

 Amazingly, both work on IE6, according to the devs.